Lime Render Cost

 Are There Ways I Can Reduce the Cost of Lime Rendering?

-If you are competent DIY enthusiast, you may want to do some of the work related to rendering your home yourself.
+If you are a competent DIY enthusiast, you may want to do some of the work related to rendering your home yourself.
 It’s not recommended that you DIY lime rendering because it takes skill to get the mix right and apply the rendering correctly.

 If you do want to try it, then make sure you get some tuition first.
 If you search on YouTube for lime rendering videos you will find several ‘How to’ videos that may help you.